tfry-git/EmbAJAX/README.md

 ```

-## And a less exciting, but somewhat convoluted show off of a test-case that actually works right now (on ESP8266)
+## And a less exciting off of a test-case that actually works right now (on ESP8266)

 ```
 #include <ESP8266WiFi.h>